SAP-samples/build-apps-enablement/UseCaseBuddy_Tutorial/Connect/build-use-case-buddy-connect.md

 1. Using formula editor replace the destination id of your deployed process.

-    Through the destinations, the SAP Build Apps, can access SAP Build Process automation service, and using the defition ID of the process, the app will be able to identify the right process.
+    Through the destinations, the SAP Build Apps, can access SAP Build Process Automation service, and using the defition ID of the process, the app will be able to identify the right process.

     Now, this data connection will identify the process and deliver the values according to schema of the data type created in process automation project.